Mahdirizvi/21days_Datazen_Mahdi/README.md

 Day 2 : Flow Control and Functions of Python

-Day 3 : Numpy in Python
+Day 3 : Numpy & Pandas  in Python